Vimux/Mainroad/exampleSite/content/docs/faq.md

 ---
-Title: Frequently asked questions (FAQ)
+title: Frequently asked questions (FAQ)
-Description: Browse this FAQ page to find answers to frequently asked questions that have not been covered elsewhere in the documentation.
+description: Browse this FAQ page to find answers to frequently asked questions that have not been covered elsewhere in the documentation.
-Date: 2022-01-24T14:00:00.000Z
+date: 2022-01-24T14:00:00.000Z
-Authorbox: False
+authorbox: false
-Sidebar: False
+sidebar: false
-Pager: False
+pager: false
-Weight: 3
+weight: 3
-Menu:
+menu:
   main:
     name: FAQ
 ---

-Browse this FAQ page to find a new collection of answers to frequently asked questions that have not been covered elsewhere in the documentation.
+Browse this FAQ page to find a collection of answers to frequently asked questions that have not been covered elsewhere in the documentation.

 <!--more-->

 The answers have been categorized into two groups:
-1) Answers to general questions without any lines of code.
+>1.
+Answers to general questions without any lines of code.
-2) Answers to technical questions with code snippets, step-by-step instructions, etc.
+>2.
+Answers to technical questions with code snippets, step-by-step instructions, etc.

 ## General questions

-### Do I need to have some prior experience before proceed with Mainroad theme?
+### Do I need to have some prior experience before proceeding with the Mainroad theme?

 **Yes.** We expect that you already have prior experience with Hugo, at least.
 [Our docs section]({{< ref "/docs/_index.md" >}} "Mainroad theme documentation") is for intermediate users and